 What is the best food for milkfish?

-The major feedstuffs used as protein sources are fishmeal, shrimp meal, meat and bone meal, and copra meal; soybean meal and other pulses are used both as protein and energy sources.
+The major feedstuffs used as protein sources are fishmeal, shrimp meal, meat and bone meal, and copra meal; soybean meal and other pulses are used as protein and energy sources.

-Where is Bangus capital of the Philippines?
+Where is the Bangus capital of the Philippines?

 How many eggs do milkfish lay?